maproulette/docs/_documentation/challenges/11-filtering-the-task-list-by-properties.md

 | Text | `equals`, `does not equal`, `contains`, `exists`, `is missing` |
 | Number | `equals`, `does not equal`, `greater than`, `less than` |

+Tick **Comma-separated values** on a rule to match one property against several values at once — `highway` `equals` `motorway, trunk` matches either — rather than building an OR group by hand.

 > Note: it's important to choose the correct value type for the properties
 > you're filtering against.
 If you have numeric data represented as strings in
 > your GeoJSON (e.g. `population: "500"`), choosing Number will still compare